 The indie label

-In less than a decade, we've witnessed a perfect storm of creativity and scalability.
-And with billion-dollar publishers going all in on the unsustainable budgets of AAA games, the rise of indies could not arrive at a better time.
+In less than a decade, we’ve witnessed a perfect storm of creativity and scalability.
+And with billion-dollar publishers going all-in on the unsustainable budgets of AAA games, the rise of indies could not arrive at a better time.

-This sort of passing-at-the-crossroads was dramatized weeks ago at the 2013 Game Developers Choice Awards, when independent developers beat out triple-A studios, with their hundred-person teams and multimillion-dollar budgets, for all but one award.
+This sort of passing-at-the-crossroads was dramatized weeks ago at the 2013 Game Developers Choice Awards, when independent developers beat out AAA studios, with their hundred-person teams and multimillion-dollar budgets, for all but one award.

 Indie is strong in America, and with its community’s resounding desire to become more ambitious, more innovative and more inclusive of all walks of life, it could become the dominant force its supporters believe it should be.